EzioisAwesome56/smm4j/readme.md

+# With the closure of the smm bookmark site, this library is useless and will only remain for historical purposes.
 # SMM4j
 Super Mario Maker for Java (or smm4j), is a basic library that gathers information about levels from the bookmark site using a level id.